csknk/decrypt-ethereum-private-key/README.md

 # Decrypt Ethereum Private Key
 Rust project that decrypts an Ethereum keyfile to recover the original private key.

-I recently built the same functionality in a Python project, and wanted to see how to create the same functionality in Rust.
+I recently built the same functionality in a [Python project][19], and wanted to see how to create the same functionality in Rust.

 __Be careful with your private keys__.
 If you use this repo to decrypt your private key from an Ethereum keyfile and a malicious person gets hold of it, they gain control over the funds held by that private key.